sleongkoan/RNACons/README.md

 similarities.

-It does so by first by finding a structural assignment based on a tree representation.
+It does so by first finding a tree structural assignment based on a simple tree representation.
 RNA base pairs are represented as nodes and a tree edit distance is used (insertion cost = 1, deletion cost = 1, substitution = 0).

-Once a consensus (or many) is found, the structures are filtered and a consensus based on strings is used.
+Once a tree consensus (or many) is found, the structures are filtered and a consensus based on strings edit distance on the Vienna dot-bracket is used.
 The simple string edit distance is used because it does work quite well.